 - Talking heads: If your brand is more of the B2B variety, YouTube ads are a great way to demonstrate knowledge and thought leadership.
 This approach works best as an In-Feed format, as you’ll have more time to share your ideas.
 Consider creating a channel full of tips and tricks, best practices, and how-to style content and promote selected videos to your ideal customers.

 - Show Off a Product: Video is the best way to show your product in action.
 Users get more information in a shorter time frame than they would from a blog post or text-based ad.
 Product demos and how-tos are a great way to build trust with online shoppers by addressing pain points and possible solutions.
 So much so that Adobe found users who watched demos were 180% more likely to make a purchase than those that didn’t opt into the video.
 Additionally, Animoto found that 4x as many customers prefer to watch a video about a product than read an article about it.

 - Tell a Story: Consider how movie trailers work–they attract viewers by telling a story, offering just enough plot to spark some curiosity.
-Storytelling ads can operate in a similar manner, stirring up interest in your offering enough to get users to click to your website, check out your channel, or share a video.
+Storytelling ads can operate in a similar manner, stirring up interest in your offering enough to get users to click on your website, check out your channel, or share a video.

 Consider using the Discovery format to introduce your brand to a new audience.
 Or, go episodic and use a series of shorter In-Stream or Bumper ads to form a loose narrative around your product/service.

 A few additional things to keep in mind:

 - Play to Your Strengths: Run every idea through this question, why should people care?
 Your videos, whether it’s a bumper ad or a long-form sponsored how-to, need to give users a reason to watch.